maxnfrankel/maxnfrankel.github.io/pages/4_CV.md

 :---|---:
 Participated in the club's membership program as a mentor from Nov 2021 to May 2022 |

+# Skills

 Programming |
 :---|---:
-Python, Mathematica, LaTeX, Matlab, FORTRAN, C++ |
+Python, Mathematica, Matlab, and LaTeX|

 Languages |
 :---|---: